rafaelmartins/old.rafaelmartins.eng.br/content/post/moving-my-stuff-back-to-mercurial.rst

 my projects myself right now (or at least until `bug #350461`_ be fixed).

-As Mercurial_ is also a DVCS_, people will be able to copy my sourcecode and host anywhere if needed, and my projects will not die, even if I die tomorrow.
+As Mercurial_ is also a DVCS_, people will be able to copy my sourcecode and host anywhere if needed, and my projects will not die, even if I stop maintaining them.

 .. _Git: http://git-scm.com/
 .. _Mercurial: http://mercurial.selenic.com/